Jamasie Teevee

-Jamasie Teevee (July 2, 1910 – October 31, 1985) was an Inuit artist.
+Jamasie Teevee (July 2, 1910 – October 31, 1985) was an Inuk artist.

-Early life

-He was born in the Kimmirut (Lake Harbour) area of Nunavut.

 Career

 He began to draw in the early 1960s, first focusing on engraving copper plates.
 However, the majority of his career was spent on printmaking.

 He was the father of artists Anirnik Ragee, Parnee Peter, Nicotai Simigak, and Simeonie Teevee.
 He was married to artist Angotigolu Teevee, who died in 1967.